jakobharden/phd_fqband/README.md

 This file is part of the PhD thesis of Jakob Harden.

-All GNU Octave function files (*.m) are published under the *GNU Affero General Public Licence v3.0*.
+All GNU Octave function files (\*.m) are licensed under the *GNU Affero General Public Licence v3.0*.
 See also licence information file "LICENSE".

-All other files are published under the *Creative Commons Attribution 4.0* licence.
+All other files are licensed under the *Creative Commons Attribution 4.0* licence.
 See also licence information: [Licence deed](https://creativecommons.org/licenses/by/4.0/deed.en)

 ## Prerequisites